Frequently Asked Questions

 Yes, COS currently accepts LVNs on a space available basis.
 You must have completed an LVN program and have an LVN license and IV certificate to apply to the bridge program.
 Applications are accepted during our regular application windows.
 Please see the program application at: www.cos.edu/Academics/Nursing .

 Is there financial aid available?
 Are there grants and loans?

 Contact the COS Financial Aid Office at www.cos.edu/FinancialAid for information.
 There are also a number of loans, grants, and scholarships available to students interested in nursing.

 Is there a part-time option in the nursing program?

 No, not at this time.
 All students are expected to attend and complete the program in four semesters.

 Where is the COS RN program located?

-The nursing office and theory classes are held in the Hospital Rock building of the COS Main campus.
+The nursing office and the theory classes are located in the Hospital Rock building of the COS Main campus.
 The address is: